Daniel Rantzau: Legacy

 Today, although quite overshadowed by his relative Johan Rantzau in public memory, Daniel Rantzau is considered the more brilliant tactician of the two.
 Military historians in general regard him as one of the few first-rate military leaders of the war from 1563-70.

+In 1568, Frederick II had a medal struck in memory of Daniel Rantzau.
+The reverse side fratures a long inscription.